Testing and Publishing

 No error message but preview doesn't appear

-- The dashboard received the initial message from your SDK
+- The dashboard received the initial message from your SDK.

-- The SDK isn't receiving the response message from the dashboard
+- The SDK isn't receiving the response message from the dashboard.

-- Check your browser console for errors related to message passing
+- Check your browser console for errors related to message passing.

-- Verify that no browser extensions or security settings block cross-window messaging
+- Verify that no browser extensions or security settings block cross-window messaging.

-- Enable the Don't automatically close the preview window option in the preview modal to keep the window open for debugging
+- Enable the Don't automatically close the preview window option in the preview modal to keep the window open for debugging.

 Error message and preview doesn't appear

-- The SDK isn't loading on your page
+- The SDK isn't loading on your page.

-- The SDK can't communicate with the dashboard
+- The SDK can't communicate with the dashboard.

 - Verify the SDK is installed correctly using

-To resolve this issue, either:
+To resolve, either:

 - Set the COOP header to